Our House

 Neem oil is extracted from the nut of the neem tree (Azadirachta indica).
 The tree is native to India but is now being grown in a number of tropical and semi-tropical countries.

 The neem tree has many uses in traditional medicine, hygene and as a source of natural insecticide.
 The active insecticidal component of neem oil is a chemical called azadirachtin.
-Neem oil insecticides exhibit very low mammalian toxicity and have many uses on food crops as well as on landscape and greenhouse ornamentals.
-Neem oil insecticides stop insect feeding and interfere with normal development.
+Neem oil insecticides exhibit very low mammalian toxicity and have many uses for control of pests of food crops as well as on landscape and greenhouse ornamental pests.
+Neem oil insecticides stop insect feeding and interfere with their normal development.

 neem tree; photo by Leonardo Lucantoni; www.wikipedia.com

-Neem oil insecticides are made by mixing an oil concentrate (usually 3-4.5% azadirachtin) with water.
-The oil is sometimes combined with insecticidal soap (Bon-Neem).
-Check the label carefully but neem oil can be effectively used for aphids, armyworms, many leaf-feeding insects such as root weevil adults, leafminers, thrips and whiteflies.
+Always check the product label carefully but most neem oil insecticides can be effectively used for aphids, armyworms, many leaf-feeding insects such as root weevil adults, leafminers, thrips and whiteflies.
 Sprays can be used on many vegetable crops as well as spices and herbs, small fruits and berries, stone fruits and tropical fruits.
-Insecticide applications can often be made up to the day of harvest (depends on crop).
+Insecticide applications can often be made up to the day of harvest.

 • low environmental impact